friedbrice/friedbrice.github.io/_posts/2015-01-28-daniels-day.md

 <h2 id="mailing-list">Mailing Lists</h2>

 So, I'm trying to learn to code.
-Asside from one semester of qBASIC in high school and one semester of Javascript in undergrad, I have no formal experience with programming, but I know I can learn and I want to demonstrate it.
+Aside from one semester of qBASIC in high school and one semester of Javascript in undergrad, I have no formal experience with programming, but I know I can learn and I want to demonstrate it.
 The languages I want to start out with are Haskell and C